AliTaee/Portfolio/README.md

   Ali Taee Portfolio, You are welcome to use this project to build your portfolio site.
 </h1>

 A few years ago, I built a portfolio with React, GatsbyJs, and SCSS.
 Recently, I decided to refactor my portfolio with NextJs.
-During my refactor, I attended a SvelteKit workshop at the DevWorld conference and fell in love with Svelte.
+During my refactor, I attended a SvelteKit workshop at the DevWorld conference and fell in love ❤️ with Svelte.
 So, I decided to delete NextJs and refactor it again with SvelteKit.
 This time, for styles, I chose Tailwind CSS.

 I designed this portfolio to be dynamic for easy use.
-Here are the steps to utilize this portfolio:
+Here are the steps to use this portfolio:

 1. Clone it from Github.
 2. Replace `src/resume-source.ts` with your details such as name, about, skills, experiences, socials, languages, and education.